VROOM-Project/vroom-docker/README.md

 > **Note**, not all versions are compatible with each other

-## docker-compose

-We include a [`docker-compose.yml`](docker-compose.yml) in the project to get you started easily.

-`docker-compose up -d` will pull the latest `vroom-docker` image and the latest `openrouteservice` docker image.

 ## Routing Server

 You have the option to use [OSRM](https://github.com/Project-OSRM/osrm-backend), [Valhalla](https://github.com/valhalla/valhalla) or [OpenRouteService](https://github.com/GIScience/openrouteservice).
 However, the proper setup in Docker or `docker-compose` depends on how you run the routing server.

 ### Routing server in local Docker container

-If you started the routing layer in a separate Docker container via `docker run`, you'll have to start the `vroom` container on the `host` network by adding `--net host`.
+If you started the routing layer in a separate Docker container via `docker run` and didn't create a docker network, you'll have to start the `vroom` container on the `host` network by adding `--net host`.
 The disadvantage is that you'll have to assign `vroom-express` configured `port` on the host machine.
 If port 3000 is already occupied on your machine, configure a different port in `config.yml`.

 Alternatively you can add both containers to a private Docker network and change the routing server host(s) to the routing server container name(s) in `config.yml` before restarting the `vroom` container.
 However, the concepts involved are beyond the scope of this project.

-### Whole stack started with `docker-compose`

-Make sure to include a `network_mode: host` in your `vroom` service section, which will have the same effect as adding `--net host` to a `docker run` statement.

-Also here the alternative is to create a private Docker network, where your services only publish the ports needed to run the stack.
-Note, you'll have to change the host(s) in `config.yml` to the service name(s) defined in `docker-compose.yml`.

 ### Routing server on a remote server